bendrucker/ssol/README.md

 Dependencies
 ------------

 All interaction with SSOL is handled by [Mechanize](https://github.com/sparklemotion/mechanize), an automated web interaction library for Ruby that uses [Nokogiri](https://github.com/sparklemotion/nokogiri) to parse HTML.
 Unlike [Selenium](http://seleniumhq.org), Mechanize is not a browser automation tool, which makes it much lighter.
-Run `gem install mechanize` to install.
+Run `gem install mechanize` to install or just use `bundle`.

 Roadmap
 -------

 The original motivation for creating this library was to solve the problem of limited class availability by automating class availability checks and registering when slots opened.
 I didn't need that this semester, so now this has become a side project for me.

+- Improved code structure
+- RSpec testing
 - Write methods, especially the ability to add and drop classes
 - Read methods for:
 	- The schedule and exams page, including the ability to render a schedule to .ics